 Being Interspecies Master thesis

-Lau’s Master's thesis is researching interspecies relationships with more-than-humans in Finland.
-This research is looking at the correspondences between humans and more-than-humans, focusing on two companions: sheep and fungi.
+Lau’s Master's thesis (2022-2024) researched interspecies relationships with more-than-humans in Finland.
+This research is looked at the correspondences between humans and more-than- humans, focusing on two companions: sheep and fungi.
 They have been trying to restore dialogues thinking with gestures from craft, intuitive collaborative practices and mushroom foraging as a means of communication.

 Thank you Aulikki, Saimi Parikka, Natasa Hodosi, Maija Vaara, Ilta Hämäri, Maija Fagerlund, Tiina Saivo, Petra Haikonen, Lucy Davis, Kirsi Niinimäki, Leonardo Uribe Hidalgo, Mithila Mohan, Thank you to the Sheep, Mushrooms and Forest.